foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 ## AppBar Icon style

 By default, customizations of the global theme `iconTheme` field affect `IconButton` widgets inside the `AppBar`, except for their `color`.
-This account button is half-transparent and of size `36`:
+With global `iconTheme` customized as above, this account button would be half-transparent and of size `36`:

 ```dart
 AppBar(